What are microsurveys and how can you use them to understand customer sentiment and collect actionable user feedback insights?

 Simply ask a couple of questions about their job role, their goals, and what they want to achieve with your product.

-Churn feedback microsurveys
+7. Churn feedback microsurveys during customer offboarding

 The simplest way to find out is to trigger a microsurvey modal when a user hits the ‘cancel’ button.

-Instead, keep them completely focused on one aspect of your product.
+Keep your surveys completely focused on one aspect of your product.

 That means you need to think about a couple of different things.

-It’s also worth pointing out that you often want your microsurveys to stand out visually in some way.
+It’s also worth pointing out that you often want your surveys to stand out visually in some way.

 As well as the design of your microsurveys, it’s worth spending time on the microcopy that you use.